jscscheper/internship-acutelines/README.md

 Via a package manager:

-Some packages are only available through `BiocManager` such as `DESeq2`.
+Some packages are only available through `BiocManager`, such as `DESeq2`.

 Always install `BiocManager` via the regular route.